 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

 In the U.S., however, many women do just the opposite—they avoid making eye contact.
 Some are too proud to do so, they expect men to come to them without encouragement.
 Others are too shy to openly look at men, as if that would reveal a secret desire they shouldn’t have.
 Still others worry that staring at men may give men wrong ideas.
-When some women do make eye contact with men, they make it very briefly in order not to seem like they are begging for a dance.
+When some women do make eye contact with men, they do so fleetingly to avoid appearing they are begging for a dance.
 All these pride, shyness and overthinking are unnecessary.
 If a woman can’t even overcome such psychological impediments, how can she dance well in tango that involves intense intimate physical contact with a man?

 Women need to understand that men have their own concerns.
-A man needs to know that you are emotionally ready for the dance and will accept him if he asks you.
+A man needs to feel certain that you’re emotionally open and will accept him if he asks you.
 Most men need a sustained moment of eye contact before they are convinced of that.
 If you avert your eyes too quickly, they will take that as a rejection.
-If you want to dance with a man, you need to fix your eyes at him to allow him to initiate the cabeceo.
-Only if he does not act after 10 seconds or more should you then turn your eyes away.
+If you want to dance with a man, you need to fix your eyes at him to give him a chance to initiate the cabeceo.
+Only if he doesn't make a move after a few seconds should you look away.
 This applies to men as well.
 You stare at a woman for 10-20 seconds.
 If she is interested in you she will notice that.
 If after twenty seconds she still does not reciprocate, you should give up on her for the moment and move on to another woman.
-You should not approach her directly, as which could put her in an awkward position she was trying to avoid.
-In Buenos Aires, most porteñas will say no to a verbal invitation because that tells the ungentlemanliness and inexperience of the inviter.
+You should not approach her directly, as that could put her in an awkward position she was trying to avoid.
+In Buenos Aires, most porteñas will decline a verbal invitation because that tells the ungentlemanliness and inexperience of the inviter.

 March 7, 2013